akbar-q/akbarqweb/demos/water-flow/README.md

 - This is a mock app; no real water data or external services.
 - The "low supply" mode uses a playful alert and double points incentive, not harmful content.
+- Hardware telemetry is simulated; do not use for engineering calculations.